kimonoki/code-snippets/README.md

-# js-snippets
+# code-snippets
-exercises, trail practices, and more
+exercises and playground